Why has my home premium changed?

 - Hydrothermal activity

-So right now, what’s changed and how does it affect my insurance costs?
+So right now, what’s changed, and how does it affect my insurance costs?

 - Rebuild value of your home: Each year, we may raise the amount your home is insured for.
 We do this to account for the increasing cost of building a house, and we call it indexation.
 If the insured value goes up, your policy cost will also go up.
 Remember, you’re the one who decides the final insured value of your home.
 You can always change or undo any updates we make.
 Any changes to this value will change the cost of your insurance.
 Learn more about changes to rebuild values.